mhjarvis/full-stack-developer-notes/Data Structures and Algorithms/data_structures_and_algorithms.md

 ## Binary Search

+Time complexity: log(n)

 ## Binary Search Trees
 Binary Search Trees are node-based binary tree data structures.
+They are tree-like structures with a single root at the very top.
 They have the following properties:

-- The left subtree contains lesser values
-- The right subtree contains greater values
-- The left/right subtree must be binary search trees
+- every left child has a smaller value than its parent
+- every right child has a larger value than its parent
+- eveery node can contain from 0 to 2 children

 <img src="https://github.com/mhjarvis/full-stack-developer-guide/blob/main/Data%20Structures%20and%20Algorithms/bst-21.png?raw=true">

+We can define a Binary Tree Node with the following function:

+  function TreeNode(val, left, right) {
+    this.val = val;
+    this.left = left;
+    this.right = right;
+  }

 ## Queues and Stacks